Kelley Washington

-James Kelley Washington (born August 21, 1979) is a former American Football wide receiver and special teamer.
-He was drafted 65th overall by the Cincinnati Bengals in the third round of the 2003 NFL Draft.
-He played college football at Tennessee.
+James Kelley Washington (born August 21, 1979) is an American former professional football wide receiver and special teamer.
+He was selected 65th overall by the Cincinnati Bengals in the third round of the 2003 NFL draft.
+He played college football for the Tennessee Volunteers.

-Washington has previously been a member of the New England Patriots, Baltimore Ravens, Philadelphia Eagles, and the San Diego Chargers.
+Washington was also a member of the New England Patriots, Baltimore Ravens, Philadelphia Eagles, and the San Diego Chargers.

-Early years
+Early life

 Washington was born in Stephens City, Virginia, where he attended Sherando High School, and was a letterman in football, basketball, and baseball.
 In football, he was a two-way starter as a quarterback and defensive back and as a senior he was an All-State selection.
 He twice led his team to the Virginia Class AA-Division 4 State Championship game, though the Warriors lost both times.

 Baseball career

-He was taken in the 10th round of the June 1997 professional baseball draft by the Florida Marlins and signed as a shortstop.
+He was taken in the tenth round of the June 1997 professional baseball draft by the Florida Marlins and signed as a shortstop.
 Washington spent four years in the minor leagues, often rooming with future All-Star pitcher Josh Beckett.
-He never played higher than Class A.
+He never played higher than Single-A.

 College career

 Washington spent two seasons at the University of Tennessee.
-As a 22-year-old freshman in 2001, he caught 70 passes for 1080 yards and seven touchdowns and made the freshman All-American team.
-In 2001, he etched his name in the Tennessee records book with 256 receiving yards on 11 catches in the regular season matchup with LSU.
+As a 22-year-old freshman in 2001, he caught 70 passes for 1,080 yards and seven touchdowns and made the freshman All-American team.
+In 2001, he etched his name in the Tennessee school history with a single-game record 256 receiving yards on 11 catches in the regular season matchup with LSU.

 Considered a lock to be a first-round pick if he left early, Washington stayed for his sophomore year but was limited to four games due to injuries.
 After missing the first two games of that 2002 season with a knee sprain, and suffered a concussion October 12 at Georgia that sidelined him for the remainder of the season.
 He underwent surgery on November 19 to fuse two vertebrae in his neck.

-Washington finished his two-year career with 93 catches for 1523 yards and eight touchdowns.
-He was an Arts and sciences major.

 Professional career

 Cincinnati Bengals

-He was drafted 65th overall by the Cincinnati Bengals in the 3rd round of the 2003 draft.
-He never got much playing time while in Cincinnati, recording just 893 yards and 9 touchdowns in 4 seasons.
+Washington was selected 65th overall by the Cincinnati Bengals in the third round of the 2003 NFL draft.
+He made his NFL debut in Week 1 of the 2003 season against the Broncos.
+He scord his first NFL touchdown in Week 8 against the Seahawks on an eight-yard reception from Jon Kitna.
+He never got much playing time while in Cincinnati, recording just 893 yards and nine touchdowns in four seasons.
 In Cincinnati, he was famous for his signature "Squirrel" dance after scoring touchdowns.
 He was released following the 2006 season.